White Sox Take Advantage of Error, Score 2 in 8th of 4-2 Win

 Robert reached second when Grossman raced in and the ball bounced off his glove and fell in.
 The 32-year-old outfielder hadn't made an error since June 13, 2018, while with Minnesota, setting a major league record for a position player.

-Both hits were off reliever Gregory Soto and lifted Chicago to its second straight win.
+Both hits were off All-Star reliever Gregory Soto and lifted Chicago to its second straight win.

 Kendall Graveman (3-1) pitched a scoreless eighth for the win.
 Liam Hendriks tossed a perfect ninth for his 17th save.